 The Writer and the Reader

-I had seen a group of Jane Austen novels in the Kings County Library’s Hanford Branch before, but didn’t check out any of the books until I had heard one of my English teachers mentioning the writer.
+I had seen a group of Jane Austen novels in the Kings County Library’s Hanford Branch before but didn’t check out any of the books until I had heard one of my English teachers mentioning the writer.
 I was in Junior High school, and we had just finished reading Charles Dickens’ classic, A Tale of Two Cities, so I was on a classic novel-reading high.

 I picked up Jane Austen’s Emma, read through its nearly 400 pages, and decided I detested the book’s main character.
 To me, the character, Emma, was an annoying elitist wealthy woman trapped inside the pages of a novel where nothing truly noteworthy occurred.
-Granted, I also may have been biased by the action-packed adventure novels that I was previously engrossed in, I still expected more from an internationally acclaimed piece from the literary cannon.
+Granted, I also may have been biased by the action-packed adventure novels that I was previously engrossed in, I still expected more from an internationally acclaimed piece from the literary canon.
 Years later, however, when I would sign up for another English course for fun while I was obtaining a Master’s degree in Communications, I would read the book again and enjoy it.

 The book hadn’t changed.
 I had read the exact same edition as I had once done before, but something else was different.
 I was no longer an eleven-year-old Catholic school girl who still sort of thought all boys were offensively nauseating.
 I had a mountain of experiences in my life that lifted me to another level of understanding, which I had subconsciously brought with me into the novel.